scds/github-pages/lessons/lesson4.md

 ## Clone your repository to your computer
 In this step, you will clone your existing GitHub repository to your local computer so that you can work on files locally.

+### Forking vs Cloning
+The terms "forking" and "cloning" can get confusing, since both of them seem to create a new repository.
+There is a key difference however.

+- Forking a repository creates a duplicate of that repository on your GitHub account.
+Changes made to the forked repository do not affect the original repository.
+- Cloning makes a local copy of a repository on your own computer.
+It's like a download, where your changes remain local to your computer.
+You can later decide whether you want to sync up this clone with your GitHub remote repository.

 {: .no_toc}
 ### In GitHub
 - In the top-level of your GitHub repository click the green ```<> Code``` button.